syncfusion-content/windowsforms-docs/WindowsForms/groupview/Getting-Started.md

 ## Image setting

 Before add image into the control, Create an instance of **ImageList**.
-After that, you can add image into the `Imagelist`.
+After that, you can add image into the `ImageList`.

 {% tabs %}
 {% highlight C# %}